 Susan moved to Bloomington in 1985 with her husband, Chris.
-She worked as a deaf educator, educational audiologist and assistant professor at Illinois State University until she retired in 2009.
+She holds a PhD and is an Associate Professor Emeritus at ISU.
+She has worked as a deaf educator, educational audiologist and assistant professor at Illinois State University until she retired in 2009.
 Susan joined the Homes of Hope Board in 1993.

 Contact Dr. Prendergast:firstname.lastname@example.org

-Lesley grew up in Central Illinois, she has worked in higher education in the Bloomington area for 18 years.
+Lesley is currently employed with Illinois Central College as the Manager of Curriculum and Scheduling Services.
+She grew up in Central Illinois and has worked in higher education in the Bloomington area for 18 years.
 She began volunteering for Homes of Hope back in 2000, because of that experience she was honored to become a member of our operations board.
 "It is one of my life-long passions to be able to work with individuals who have intellectual disabilities."

 Contact Lesley: Lesley.Zimmerman@icc.edu